Write & Rewrite

 The AI engine will then get to work and draft one or more paragraphs, as per your instructions.
 This generally takes 5 to 10 seconds, depending on the length and the complexity of your drafting instructions

-When the initial result is proposed, you can then either click on the green Accept result button, or instead click on the Retry button to give it another try.
+When the initial result is proposed, you can then either click on the green Amend result button, or instead click on the Retry button to give it another try.

 When you click on Retry, the same instruction will be submitted once again to the AI.
 Note that the AI is completely unaware of what it previously generated, so the new results may be completely different, partially similar and occasionally (with very specific instructions) even exactly the same as the previous results.
 You can use the undo/redo buttons in the top right corner of ClauseBuddy to go back to the previously generated results if in the end you decide that the new results are actually worse.

-Once you have accepted the initial drafting results, you can tweak either or one or more individual paragraphs, or even rewrite the entire text, through additional drafting instructions.
+Once you have accepted the initial drafting results by clicking the Amend results button, you can tweak either or one or more individual paragraphs, or even rewrite the entire text, through additional drafting instructions.

 Rewriting individual paragraphs can be done by first highlighting one or more paragraphs, either by clicking on a particular paragraph, or by dragging with your mouse over multiple contiguous paragraphs.
 You will notice that the blue button below the instruction box will then change to Redraft highlighted, and that an additional grey Clear highlighting button is shown (which allows you to remove the highlighting again).